akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Active-Directory/AD-File-Server-Permissions/README.md

 # Investigation Process

-The issue was investigated using a structured troubleshooting approach commonly used in enterprise IT environments.
+To troubleshoot the issue, I followed a step-by-step approach similar to how I would handle a real support ticket.

 ## Step 1 — Verify Network Connectivity

-The client machine was tested to ensure it could communicate with the domain controller.
+I first checked if the client machine could communicate with the domain controller.

-Command executed:
+Command used:
 ping dc01.bpurple.com

 ![Ping Test](screenshots/ping-test.png)